-The survey remains anonymous and is filled online in the internet web page of the Investment Council.
-Your contribution is essential to bring into surface the concerns of business community and to address them in a professional and comprehensive manner to governmental bodies.
+The survey remains anonymous and is filled online on the internet web page of the Investment Council.
+Your contribution is essential to bring the business community's concerns and address them professionally and comprehensively to governmental bodies.

-1. The main economic activity of your business is:

-□ Extractive industry

-□ Processing industry

-☐ Electric power supply, gas steam and air condition

-Activities with running on hot water, sewage, waste managem
+- The main economic activity of your business is: - □ Extractive industry - □ Processing industry - □ Electric power supply, gas steam and air condition - Activities with running on hot water, sewage, waste management and arrangements

-arrangements

-□ Construction
+- □ Construction

-□ Service
+- □ Service

-□ Whole sale and retail
+- □ Wholesale and retail

-☐ Transporting and storage
+- □ Transporting and storage

-□ Hotels
+- □ Hotels

-☐ Information and Communication
+- □ Information and Communication

-☐ Architectural and engineering activities
+- □ Architectural and engineering activities

-☐ Travel agencies, touristic operators
+- ☐ Travel agencies, touristic operators

-□ Others (please specify)
+- Others (please specify\\\\\)

-2. Biggest shareholders (with more than 50% of shares) of your busines □ Locals ss are:
+- 2. Biggest shareholders (with more than 50% of shares) of your business are:

+- □ Locals

-□ Foreigners
+- Foreigners

-3. For how long are you present in the market?
+- 3. For how long are you present in the market?

-4. The size of your business based on the annual turnover of the last ye ar:
+- 4. The size of your business based on the annual turnover of the last year:

+- $\Box$ 2 8 million Lek

-☐ More than 8 - million Lek
+- □ More than 8 million Lek

-Are you a subject to VA?
+- 5. Are you a subject to VAT?

+- $\Box$ Yes

+- $\square$ No